-Bell painted in oil or acrylic on masonite and made serigraph prints.
+All the while, he worked steadily on his art.
+Bell painted in oil and acrylic on masonite and made serigraph prints.
 He differed from most Newfoundland landscape artists at the time in that he did not focus exclusively on the Newfoundland environment.
-The dome was stocked with huge exotic plants and small tropical birds.
-View From My Studio, a series of paintings about his home in Outer Cove, reveals the lush ecosystem in which he lived and worked.
+He drew inspiration from his private greenhouse, which he stocked with huge exotic plants and small tropical birds.
+View From My Studio, a series of paintings about his home in Outer Cove, depicts the lush ecosystem in which he lived and worked.
 Another of his better-known works, Day Haunt of the Siffleur Montagne, was inspired by the Caribbean island of Dominica, which he and his family frequently visited.

-In addition to being part of the Art Gallery of Newfoundland and Labrador's Permanent Collection, Bell's work is included in private and public collections such as the National Gallery, Cape Town, South Africa; The Canada Council Art Bank; and Simon Fraser University, Burnaby, BC.
+Bell's work is included in many private and public collections, including The Rooms Provincial Art Gallery's Permanent Collection; the National Gallery at Cape Town, South Africa; the Canada Council Art Bank; and the Simon Fraser University at Burnaby, BC.

 Bell and Macnee moved to Scotland in 1987.
 They return periodically to Newfoundland to visit relatives and friends.

 Updated July, 2013